DivYam062/React.js/README.md

 * Promise execution order

 ### 10. How did you improve performance in a slow application?
+* Use React.memo to prevent child components from re-rendering when their props hadn't changed.
+* Wrapped expensive calculations, such as filtering and transforming data, in useMemo.
+* Use useCallback for event handlers passed to memoized child components so they received stable function references.
+* Add lazy loading with React.lazy and Suspense for pages that weren't needed during the initial load.
+* Reduce unnecessary API calls by debouncing the search input.
+* Broke large components into smaller reusable components to reduce the rendering scope.
+* Remove unnecessary state updates and ensured immutable state updates.

 ### 11.Why did you choose React Query over Redux?
+I chose React Query because most of the data in my application came from APIs.
+React Query handles fetching, caching, synchronization, background refetching, loading, and error states out of the box.
+Redux is better suited for managing global client-side state like user preferences, theme, or sidebar state, but it's not optimized for server state.

 ### 12. Tell me about a production issue you solved.
+Situation: "We received reports from customers that after updating an order's status, the UI still showed the old status until they refreshed the page."

+Task: "I was responsible for identifying why the UI wasn't updating correctly and fixing it without introducing regressions."

+Action: "I reproduced the issue in the development environment and used Chrome DevTools and React DevTools to inspect the component state and network requests.
+The API response contained the updated status, so the backend was working correctly.
+I found that the component was relying on stale local state that wasn't being updated after the API call.
+I updated the state management so the UI refreshed with the latest data immediately after a successful update.
+I also tested related workflows to ensure the fix didn't affect other screens."

+Result: "The issue was resolved, users no longer needed to refresh the page to see updates, and support tickets related to that problem stopped."

 ### 13. What trade-offs did you consider while designing a feature?